 Ronda

-• They withstand sudden changes in temperature, extreme heat or cold.
+They endure sudden temperature changes, as well as extreme heat or cold.

-• They are easy to clean and hardly need any maintenance.
+They are easy to clean and require minimal maintenance.

-• An immense variety of aspects.
-Tiles can reproduce from natural stone to concrete.
+An extensive range of looks: tiles can replicate everything from natural stone to concrete.

 Corten